B-Lamine/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c : displays a string of characters.
 4-print_rev.c : displays a string of character in reverse.
 5-rev_string.c : reverses a string of characters.
+6-puts2.c : displays a string of characters while skipping a character each time.